 Now suppose that Luke has the same $20,000 of entertainment costs in 2018 and that those costs would have still been 50% tax-deductible at the new 21% tax rate.
 His tax savings would have been only $2,100, so the net entertainment cost would have been $17,900.
 As it is, under the new law his actual entertainment cost would be the full $20,000 with no tax benefit.

 This example assumes that LW Corp. pays the corporate income tax on its profits.
 If Luke operates his business as an LLC or an S corporation, with business income passed through to his personal tax return, the calculation would be different, but the principle would be the same.

 Business entertainment has been done mainly with after-tax dollars.
 Under the new TCJA, you’ll entertain clients and prospects solely with after-tax dollars.
 You should be careful about how this money is spent and judge the expected benefit.
 Nevertheless, if business entertaining has paid off for your company in the past, it may still prove to be valuable even without tax breaks.

-Meal expenses associated with operating a trade or business, including employee travel meals, generally continue to be 50% tax deductible.
+Meal expenses associated with operating a trade or business, including employee travel meals, generally continue to be 50% tax-deductible.
 However, keep in mind that the rules have changed for meals provided for the employer’s convenience.
-Previously, these were 100% deductible if they were excludible from employees’ gross income as de minimis fringe benefits.
+Previously, these were 100% deductible if they were excludable from employees’ gross income as de minimis fringe benefits.
 That might have been the cost of providing free drinks and snacks to employees at the workplace.
 Now outlays for such meals are only 50% deductible and they’re scheduled to become nondeductible after 2025.

 On the bright side, the new law doesn’t affect expenses for recreation, social, or similar activities primarily for the benefit of a company’s employees, other than highly compensated employees.
 So, your business likely can still pay for holiday office parties with pre-tax dollars.